-In May, local historian and author, Howard Blue, will present Part II of his PowerPoint program on Copake’s History at the Roe Jan Historical Society in Copake Falls on Sunday, May 18 at 2 pm.
+Local historian and author, Howard Blue, will present Part II of his PowerPoint program on Copake’s History at the Roe Jan Historical Society in Copake Falls on Sunday, May 18 at 2:00 PM.

 Blue’s Copake History program is based in part on interviews of local residents from whose family albums he was allowed to copy old photos.
-Among the topics in Blue’s new presentation are the Mohican Indians (the town’s and county’s first settlers) and the origin of Copake’s (and the Hudson Valley’s) stone walls.
-He will also discuss Copake’s Civil War era bond issue that helped buy out from the draft some of Copake’s young men, and the founding of the town’s churches and changes they have undergone.
-Finally he will talk about Copake’s early sports activities & venues including Copake Falls’ Holsapple baseball field, and the town’s summer camps.
+Among the topics in Blue’s new presentation are the Mohican Indians (the town’s and county’s first settlers).
+He will also discuss Copake’s Civil War era bond issue that helped buy out from the draft some of Copake’s young men.
+He will also talk about Copake’s early sports activities & venues including Copake Falls’ Holsapple baseball field, and the town’s summer camps.
 You can see some of Blue’s stories and slides on the “Copake History” Facebook page.